All Episodes

 That once again aren't the creatives and they're the ones making all the money.

-So you think so.
+So you think some.

-What's called creative accounting, which is a form of creativity long unrecognized in the West.
+What's called creative accounting, which is a form of creativity, long unrecognized in the West.

-I would call it being a leech, but yeah, I would say the same.
+I would call it being a leech, but.

 If it ain't broke, don't fix it.

-It's a cliché for a reason, because it's pretty good advice, but sometimes it's not true.
+It's a cliche for a reason because it's pretty good advice.

 Cell phones are a glaring exception.

-You've got your cell phone, you've had it for years.
+You've had it for years.

 You don't change.

-Sometimes your cell phone battery life fades or maybe your processor can't keep up, but your phone is bound to run into trouble eventually, no matter what the problem is.
+But your phone is bound to run into trouble eventually, no matter what the problem is.

 And replacing it early is much better and often far cheaper than replacing it too late.